 Seriously, I don’t think there was one frozen dinner in any of the supermarkets that used lamb in their Shepherd’s Pies.
 So, yes, I know that this Instant Pot Shepherd’s Pie is actually an Instant Pot Cottage Pie.

-Unlike many other Instant Pot Shepherd’s Pie recipes that already exist, my recipe is much more convenient to make.
+Unlike many other Instant Pot Shepherd’s Pie recipes online, my recipe is much more convenient to make.
 Most recipes require transferring of the meat sauce to a separate casserole, as well as making mashed potatoes yet in another pan.

 My Shepherd’s Pie recipe uses stackable Pans-in-Pot insert which means that once the meat and potatoes are cooked in Instant Pot, you don’t need to use any extra pans at all.
 You even bake the whole Shepherd’s Pie right in those inserts.
 Less cleanup, less hands on cooking!